jeturcotte/jetstone/README.md

 12. Serpentine is not any one mineral, but a grouping of similar minerals with similar qualities.
 13. Alabaster is a common name for any of three minerals derived from calcite or gypsum, but is not a mineral itself.
 14. Selenite is just another name for gypsum, which is already included in the raws.
 Satinspar is ALSO the same thing as both selenite and gypsum.
 Only difference in each is shape.
-15. Morion and Smokey Quartz are just slight different shades of the same thing
+15. Morion and Smokey Quartz are just slight different shades of the same thing.
 16. Sard and Carnelian are the same mineral.
+17. Blue Garnet is exceptionally rare and should be worth more.
+18. All are garnets; Differences between spessartines, grossulars, and pyropes is largely only in refractive indexes, but are the same mineral with mostly the same colors.
+19. It should be noted that Alexandrite is a variety of Chrysoberyl